As wonderful as the city is taking a day trip from Vienna should be one of your priorities when visiting Austria’s capital.

 Let’s get into it, shall we?

 Hallstatt is a charming village situated on the banks of Lake Hallstatt’s western shore in Austria’s mountainous Salzkammergut region.
 It is undoubtedly one of the places you should not miss when exploring Austria.
-Hallstatt also makes for a great single day trip from Vienna if you are short on time.
+Hallstatt also makes for a great single-day trip from Vienna if you are short on time.

 For such a small place, Hallstatt attracts hordes of visitors every day.
 So it can become quite busy especially, in summer.
 Visiting in the winter or fal lis highly recommended.

-The village, with its pastel colored houses and quaint churches, is reflected in the crystal clear waters of the shimmering lake.
+The village, with its pastel-colored houses and quaint churches, is reflected in the crystal clear waters of the shimmering lake.
 The entire scene is set to a backdrop of towering mountains.
 Truly a mesmerizing sight to behold!

 Although it’s small, there’s plenty to do if you decide to visit Hallstatt.
-Wander the 16th century streets of Hallstatt, stopping in shops and cafes as you marvel at the beauty of the lake and surrounding mountains.
+Wander the 16th-century streets of Hallstatt, stopping in shops and cafes as you marvel at the beauty of the lake and surrounding mountains.

 Then take the funicular to an ancient salt mine and subterranean lake of Salzwelten.
 Get your camera ready at the Skywalk Hallstatt viewing platform, where you’ll be blown away by the picturesque scenery from above.

-Afterwards you can walk the trail that leads to the Echern Valley glacier garden.
+Afterward, you can walk the trail that leads to the Echern Valley glacier garden.
 Once there you’ll find the incredible Waldbachstrub Waterfall.

 This sublime part of Austria shouldn’t be missed for anything, so we highly recommend making Hallstatt one of your Vienna day trips.